nishanthan-k/nishanthan-k/README.md

 I am a aspiring Web Developer and Data Scientist, looking for opportunities to enhance my skills and grow as a professional in the field.

 ## About Me
-- 🎓 I'm currently pursuing a Bachelor's degree in Computer Science.
+- 🎓 I'm currently pursuing a Bachelor's degree in Artificial Intelligence and Data Science.
-- 💻 I'm passionate about Web Development, Data Science and Artificial Intelligence.
+- 💻 I'm passionate about Web Development, Data Science and Machine Learning.
 - 🌱 I’m currently learning Javascrpit and Data Science Libraries in Python.
 - 💬 Ask me about anything, I am happy to help.
-- 📫 How to reach me: nishanthan.rkarunakaran@gmail.com or [LinkedIn](https://www.linkedin.com/in/your_username)
+- 📫 How to reach me: nishanthan.rkarunakaran@gmail.com or [LinkedIn](https://www.linkedin.com/in/nishanthan-k-21355b220/)

 ## Skills